 On 23 November 2018, a healthy litter of nine future life-changing puppies were born.
 For the first seven weeks, our amazing volunteer carer looked after all the puppies with their wonderful guide dog mum in their home.

-At seven weeks, the puppies moved to our world-class National Breeding Centre, where our canine experts carried out profiling assessments and a range of health checks to ensure our pups had what it takes to progress to the next stage of becoming a guide dog!
+At seven weeks, the puppies moved to our world-class Guide Dogs National Centre , where our canine experts carried out profiling assessments and a range of health checks to ensure our pups had what it takes to progress to the next stage of becoming a guide dog!

 The puppies were named Bella, Buddy, Dora, Lottie, Mabel, Nellie, Reggie, Susie and Ziggy as a result of a People's Postcode Lottery employee vote and Twitter competition for players.